-World's second largest diamond found in Botswana
+World's Second Largest Diamond Found In Botswana

 The diamond was discovered in the Karowe Diamond Mine in northeastern Botswana using x-ray detection technology, Lucara Diamond Corp. said in a statement.

-Lucara did not provide an estimation of the value of the find.
-In terms of carats, the stone is second only to the 3,016-carat Cullinan Diamond discovered in South Africa in 1905.
+Lucara did not give a value for the find or mention its quality.
+But in terms of carats, the stone is second only to the 3,016-carat Cullinan Diamond discovered in South Africa in 1905.

 "We are ecstatic about the recovery of this extraordinary 2,492-carat diamond," Lucara president William Lamb said in the statement.